openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 </xml>
 ```
 ### “Touching” Items
-In many cases it is useful to resave items in EQUELLA without making any changes (also known as “touching” items).
+In many cases it is useful to resave items in openEQUELLA without making any changes (also known as “touching” items).
 Examples of this are the need to re-index a subset of items or the need to execute Expert scripts.
 This is easily accomplished with EMU by simply performing a bulk update without any enabled modifiers.

 ### Regular Expression Matching
 Whilst the Replace Text modifier ably performs simple search and replace functions, you may wish to perform more complex searches across text based on text patterns.
 Using Script modifiers it is possible to leverage .NET’s regular expression engine.